simonedimaria/HOAH/ctf-writeups/intigriti-challenges/1223/README.md

 ```

 Let's start by matching the word boundary (`\b`) , meaning that the matching group that comes after will be captured as a whole word.
-Then we need to match the "on" and pass our Christmas gift bag of "X" characters to the quantifier explosive "\*", which will match all the "X" characters, moving the pointer forward by $n$ positions where $n$ is the number of our "X" characters.
+Then we need to match the "on" and we're ready to give our Christmas gift of "X" characters to the quantifier explosive "\*", which will match all the "X" characters, moving the pointer forward by `n` positions where `n` is the number of our "X" characters.
 This is the opposite of what would have happened with the "greedy" quantifier ( `*?`), which would have halved the number of iterations.
 It seems complicated, so let's go and visualize it on [regex101](https://regex101.com/) using the debugger.